Knowledge · German medtech

 Attention

 Independent regimes.
 Different evidentiary requirements.
-Different reading.
+Different evaluation.

 MDR (Regulation EU 2017/745) governs CE-marking in the EU and replaced the prior MDD framework, raising evidentiary requirements, tightening post-market surveillance, and introducing the European Database on Medical Devices (Eudamed).
 None of this satisfies the FDA.